lyulouisa/Website_AIHQ_rating/docs/source/index.rst

 `lyulouisa1@g.ucla.edu <mailto:lyulouisa1@g.ucla.edu>`__

-If you have any question or feedback, please don’t hesitate to contact us.
-We will get back to you as soon as possible.
-Enjoy!
+If you have any questions or feedback, please reach out.
+We’ll respond as soon as possible.